 All pupils in Key Stages 3 and 4 have access to a broad and balanced curriculum.
 In their curriculum planning, all departments are required to consider children with Special Educational Needs.
-All departments employ a range of methodologies as appropriate to the ability of individual pupils and specific subject content and a variety of strategies for differentiation are in use.
+All departments employ a range of methodologies as appropriate to the ability of individual pupils and specific subject content and a variety of adaptive teaching strategies are in place.

-At Key Stage 4, the emphasis is on encouraging pupils to develop strategies for effective learning, and support, therefore, tends to be focussed in subject lessons.
+At Key Stage 4, the emphasis is on encouraging pupils to develop strategies for effective learning in the subjects in which they will be sitting external exams, and support, therefore, tends to be focussed in subject lessons.
 We provide alternative curriculum opportunities for a small number of pupils who find it very difficult to cope with the regular school curriculum, or who need consolidation for their learning in specific areas.

-Pupils who qualify for Examination Access Arrangements practise using their individual arrangements as early as possible and certainly from the beginning of Key Stage 4.
+Pupils who qualify for Examination Access Arrangements practise using their individual arrangements as early as possible from the beginning of Key Stage 4.
 It is the responsibility of subject teachers to ensure they request support for assessments where pupils are named on the Access Arrangements register.